DebasishDhal/Web-Scrapping/pmo/readme.md

   - Loading the links from PMO website.
   - Scrapping a given link.

 - Most of the time was spent in loading all the links, since the website is dynamically loaded.
-So I used Selenium library to continiously scroll down for a full-night.
+I used Selenium library to continiously scroll down for a full-night.
+Around 50K article links were collected.

 - This has its limit.
-The older links (before 2019) do not scrapped easily.
+The older links (before 2019) do not get scrapped easily.
 They throw plenty of errors.

-- Of the collected links, 2/3rd part was successfully scrapped.
+- 66% of the PMO links that we had collected were successfully scrapped.